Calling All Lovers:

-I think that Tom Oord in his Nature of Love: A Theology begins to take seriously, perhaps for the first time in contemporary theology, ‘God IS Love’ as a starting point for theology, spirituality, and practice.
+Tom Oord in his Nature of Love: A Theology takes seriously, like few others in contemporary theology, ‘GOD IS LOVE’ as a starting point for theology, spirituality, and practice.
 I think his project is exciting (you should really check out the book if you haven’t already), and if it resonates, it begs the question: Who do I love?
 What is love?
 And how can we explore/express these questions together trans-rationally, devotionally, ecstatically, in song?

-I use this song frequently – working out on the ROM, and as a prelude to prayer or contemplation.
+I use this song frequently as a prelude to prayer or contemplation.
 Here it is:

 The lyrics are anybody’s guess.
 Here’s mine: